arti9m/PHP-XLS-Excel-Parser/README.md

 ## 8. Performance and memory

 The MSXLS class has been optimized for fast parsing and data extraction, while still performing error checks for safety.
-It is possible to marginally increase constructor performance by leaving those error checks out, but I would strongly advise against it, because if a specially crafted mallicious file is supplied, it becomes possible to cause a memory hog or an infinite loop.
+It is possible to marginally increase performance by leaving those error checks out, but I would strongly advise against it, because if a specially crafted mallicious file is supplied, it becomes possible to cause a memory hog or an infinite loop.

 The following numbers were obtained on a Windows machine (AMD Phenom II x4 940), with a 97.0 MiB test XLS file (96.2 MiB Workbook stream) using WAMP server.
 XLS file consists entirely of unique strings.